kevin4Kin/kin-web-dev-docs/docs/kin-architecture-overview.md

 - Monitoring multiple accounts
 - Creating your own server account on the Kin blockchain.
 This account will be used to receive your rewards once the Kin Rewards Engine is live.

-For a quick introduction to back-end server coding, apps, see the [Hello Server World](quick-start/hi-kin-python) for Python.
+For a quick introduction to back-end server coding, apps, see [Hello World with the Python SDK](quick-start/hi-kin-python).

 ## Kin Blockchain Service

-The Kin Foundation (and its partners) is responsible for managing two key components in the Kin architecture.
+The Kin Foundation (and its partners) are responsible for managing two key components in the Kin architecture.

 ### Horizon servers